hdShang/arxiv-daily/docs/cs-CV/2025-10-22/papers/251019255v1-advances-in-4d-representation-geometry-motion-and-interaction.md

 ---
 layout: default
-title: Advances in 4D Representation: Geometry, Motion, and Interaction
+title: "Advances in 4D Representation: Geometry, Motion, and Interaction"
 ---

 # Advances in 4D Representation: Geometry, Motion, and Interaction